Develop a close cohesion with all stakeholders of The ImageMaker, Inc.®

 Describe modern strategies for corporate L&D (learning and development): blended learning, micro-learning, informal learning

-Explain how humans learn complex behaviors (observationally)
+Explain how humans learn and develop complex behaviors (observationally)

 Begin the process of watching soft skills training video critically